Reframing the Great Resignation in Healthcare

 Reclaiming Indigenous Public Health: Decolonizing Data and Racial Disparities

 Friday, October 28, 11:15 am–12:30 pmAbigail Echo-Hawk, MA

 At the height of the pandemic, Abigail Echo-Hawk and the Seattle Indian Health Board requested additional personal protective equipment for Washington’s Indigenous communities.
 They received body bags instead.
 Join Echo-Hawk for a discussion of this experience and other ways that racism and resource allocation lead to public health disparities for Indigenous communities, with implications for policy, clinical care, and research.

 Doing Bioethics in Public: A Conversation About the Aducanumab Controversy

 Saturday, October 29, 3:15 pm–4:30 pmJason Karlawish, MD; Holly Fernandez Lynch, JD MBE

 In June 2021, the FDA approved Biogen’s aducanumab for the treatment of Alzheimer’s disease–and with that, patients and their caregivers finally had a treatment.
 Or did they?
 In the months that followed, controversy unfolded over several domains: regulatory capture at the FDA, the difficult balance between speed and certainty, the role of advocacy groups and patient desperation, the relevance of expertise, the distortion of innovation, the cost and coverage of drugs, and more.
 Join Holly Fernandez Lynch and Jason Karlawish for a conversation about their experiences wading into this controversy and doing bioethics in public.

-*All times listed are Central Daylight Time (CDT).
+*All times listed are Pacific Daylight Time (PDT).